Getting Started with Lecture Capture

 Instructions for getting started with Lecture Capture

-Engineering IT supports Echo360 as the lecture capture service for Engineering.
+Engineering IT supports Echo360 as the lecture capture service for The Grainger College of Engineering.
 There are currently 24 rooms in Engineering equipped with lecture recording appliances, cameras, and microphones for automated recording.
-A list of those rooms, and information about how to reserve the rooms, can be found here.
+For a list of those rooms, and information about how to reserve the rooms, please visit: Presentation/Lecture Capture

 Once you have reserved one of these rooms for your course, please email Engineering IT at firstname.lastname@example.org to schedule Echo360 recordings of your lectures.
 When submitting this recording request, please include the following information:

 - Course name and number

 - Building name and room number

 - Days and times when class is scheduled

 - Section name(s) as it appears in the course catalog (this is how we manage student access to the recordings now)

 If you are teaching a class that is not scheduled in a room equipped for automated Echo360 recording, Engineering IT offers Echo360's PersonalCapture screen recording software for manually recording your lectures with a webcam and microphone using your desktop computer or laptop (Windows and Mac versions available).
 For more information, please visit

 Download Echo360 Universal Capture here (Windows and Mac).